IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson001_Exercise005

 Set 2D array from User's console and then sort its elements low->high from left to right and from bottom to top

+Lesson002_Exercise001

+Write a program that takes a real or integer number as input and displays the sum of its digits.